AERIAL ACROBATICS

 size aerialists of every skill level regularly posting pictures and videos of their progress, sharing their triumphs and celebrating each other.
 I now follow heaps of aerialists on Instagram but my favourites are always my plus-size comrades.
 Seeing other bigger folks owning it on the trapeze, hoop, silks or rope (not to mention plus-size polers!) really did wonders for my morale and made me feel like I was part of a bigger movement (if you’ll excuse the pun).

-*If you want to start feeling some plus-size aerial love, check out tags such as #plussizeaerialist and #curvyaerialist, a hashtag that showcase fuller-figured flyers from all around the world.
+*If you want to start feeling some plus-size aerial love, check out tags such as #plussizeaerialist and #curvyaerialist, a hashtag that showcases fuller-figured flyers from all around the world.

 Big Bodies Can Make Beautiful Shapes